kago1988/useful-shell/README.md

 cd  # switches automatically to /home/user
-cd ..  # switches automatically one file in the hierachy up cd folder  # switches automatically into the folder named 'folder' cd -  # switches into the last folder pwd # print working directory ls  # list all visible files and folders
+cd ..  # switches automatically one file in the hierachy up cd folder  # switches automatically into the folder named 'folder' cd path  # switches automatically into the folder named 'path' cd -  # switches into the last folder pwd # print working directory ls  # list all visible files and folders